Store Categories

 [marketking_vendors_list category=electronics,books]

-The above will display a list of all vendors from the categories 'Electronics' and 'Books'.
+The above will display a list of all vendors from the 'Electronics' and 'Books' categories.

 Show Vendors List on Store Categories Page

-You may want to show all vendors in a specific category when you visit the URL of that category, such as site.com/storecat/furniture
+You may want to show all vendors in a specific category when visiting the URL of that category, such as site.com/storecat/furniture

 This can be achieved with some code.
-To do it:
+Here's how:

-You must create a PHP file namedย taxonomy-storecat.php and copy it to your child theme folder, for example to wp-content/themes/storefront-child/taxonomy-storecat.php
+Create a PHP file named taxonomy-storecat.php and copy it to your child theme folder, for example wp-content/themes/storefront-child/taxonomy-storecat.php

-This file should contain a modified archive.php template of your theme, in which content that should be displayed to the user should be replaced with:
+This file should contain a modified archive.php template from your theme, in which the content displayed to the user is replaced with:

 echo do_shortcode('[marketking_vendors_list category='.get_queried_object()->name.']');

-For example with the Storefront theme, you can use this code on the taxonomy-storecat.php page:
+For example, with the Storefront theme you can use this code in the taxonomy-storecat.php file:

 defined( 'ABSPATH' ) || exit;